-$^{^7}$ These figures are only approximate comparisons, because ACR data are measured in kgCO $2$ /bbl of SCO produced and conversion factors to energetic units are not provided in ACR [8].
-SCO density and energy density were set to values for 31 $^\circ$ API oil to allow comparison.
+6These figures are only approximate comparisons, because ACR data are measured in kgCO2/bbl of SCO produced and conversion factors to energetic units are not provided in ACR [8].
+SCO density and energy density were set to values for 31 °API oil to allow comparison.

-8One possible explanation for the discrepancy is that the GREET energy inputs may have been derived from Figure 7.2 in the ACR report [8], which is titled "Energy elements in the cost chain."
+7One possible explanation for the discrepancy is that the GREET energy inputs may have been derived from Figure 7.2 in the ACR report [8], which is titled "Energy elements in the cost chain."
 This figure includes natural gas and electricity, but because coke is a byproduct fuel from upgrading in integrated operations, it does not show up in this cost figure.
 Calculated fuel mixes using the data from Figure 7.2 in align well with GREET fuel mixes, suggesting that this is possibly the error.

 Figure 12: Fuel mix for mining and upgrading assumed by different models and industry average fuel mix.
 Fuel mix assumptions calculated from model inputs as described in text.
-Industry average fuel mix calculated from fuel consumption rates reported by ERCB for 2009 mining and upgrading operations [11].
+Industry average fuel mix calculated from fuel consumption rates reported by ERCB for 2010 all mining and upgrading operations [20].

-from off-site power and hydrogen production [52].
-A variety of fuel sources are assumed in the integrated case.
-Approximately 25% of the primary energy for integrated mining/upgrading operations being provided by coke, while less is assumed for non-integrated mining and upgrading [44, worksheet "S", cell AI14].
-The overall weighted fuel mix in GHGenius for mining and upgrading to synthetic crude assumes 16% of energy content from coke.
-Of the studied models, this figure is most closely in line with observed industry average mining fuel mix shown in Figure 12.
+of the primary energy for integrated mining/upgrading operations being provided by coke, while less is assumed for non-integrated mining and upgrading [35, Sheet "S"].
+The overall weighted fuel mix in GHGenius for mining and upgrading to SCO assumes 13% of energy content from coke.
+Of the studied models, the GHGenius fuel mix is most closely in line with observed industry average mining fuel mix shown in Figure 12.

-Jacobs Surface mining process model is not described in detail.
-Mining operation does not include coke combustion [26, Figure 3.8].
+- Jacobs Surface mining process model is not described in detail.
+Mining operation does not include coke combustion [27, Figure 3.8].
 Process model represents an integrated operation fueled with natural gas, therefore similar to the CNRL Horizon oil sands project (Figure 4) rather than an industry-wide average mining and upgrading fuel mix.
-This causes the Jacobs mining and upgrading emissions estimate to be lower than the GHGenius estimate.

-TIAX Model represents the CNRL Horizon mining and upgrading project, which comsumes natural gas and stockpiles coke generated during upgrading [19, Figure 3-12].
+This causes the Jacobs mining and upgrading emissions estimate to be lower than the GHGenius estimate. - TIAX Model represents the CNRL Horizon mining and upgrading project, which comsumes natural gas and stockpiles coke generated during upgrading [19, Figure 3-12].
 This assessment therefore does not represent an industry-wide average estimate.
 The fuel mix shows a lack of coke combustion (Table 10).